Pouncingkitten/Pouncingkitten/README.md

-- 😺 Hi, I’m @Pouncingkitten.
+- I’m @Pouncingkitten 😺
-- ❤️ I’m interested in Linux and open source software.
+- I’m interested in Linux and open source software ❤️
-- 📫 You can reach me at pouncingkitten@proton.me.
+- You can reach me at pouncingkitten@proton.me 📫

 <!---
 Pouncingkitten/Pouncingkitten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.